Alberto becomes first-named tropical storm of season, threatens Texas, Gulf Coast - UPI.com

 Alberto is not the only storm system currently moving towards the United States.

-The National Hurricane Centre and Central Pacific Hurricane Centre are tracking a storm currently located several hundred miles east of the Bahamas.
+The NHC and Central Pacific Hurricane Center are tracking a storm currently located several hundred miles east of the Bahamas.

 "Environmental conditions are marginally conducive for some gradual development of this system during the next few days while it moves westward or west-northwestward," the center said in its latest update.